mul14/laravel-bank-statements/README.md

     $ php artisan vendor:publish --provider="Sule\BankStatements\Provider\LaravelServiceProvider"

 ## Contributing
+### How to add your own bank collector (scrapper)
+- Copy a existing collector class inside "**/src/Collector/Web**" folder for your reference.
+- Check "**\Sule\BankStatements\Collector\WebInterface**" for all methods required.
+- Insert your new collector class into "**/config/config.php**" file.
+- Test your new collector.

-Contributions to the Laravel Bank Statements library are welcome.
+Contributions to the Laravel Bank Statements library are very welcome.
 Please note the following guidelines before submiting your pull request.

 - Follow [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standards.
 - Write tests for new functions and added features